A strategy that aims to reduce crime through strict law enforcement.

 - strictly enforcing the law

-- showing zero tolerance towards low level criminality and individual disorderly behaviours, such as graffiti and loitering.
+- showing zero tolerance towards low-level criminality and individual disorderly behaviours, such as graffiti and loitering

-Aggressive order maintenance, referred to in this summary as zero-tolerance policing, stands in contrast to community-based policing.
-This is the second strategy often used to address disorder.
+Aggressive order maintenance, referred to in this summary as zero-tolerance policing, stands in contrast to community-based policing, which is the second strategy often used to address disorder.
+Community-based policing takes a problem-oriented approach, with police working collaboratively with local communities to identify and address the underlying causes of recurring problems.

 Effect – how effective is it?